 The only thing is this: How is she going to approach it?
 How is she (and the company) going to tackle the transition from a single-language social presence into one that accounts for multiple markets, languages and platforms; one that will count numerous stakeholders, potentially span across time zones and cater to people with widely diverging cultural values and social media behaviours?

 You see, pulling social off globally is no easy feat.
-And that’s why we want to help Jessica out (and all the rest of you in a similar position of course).
-In fact, so much so that we’ve put together a comprehensive 30+ pages guide that will provide you with a step-by-step framework for planning a global social media strategy that is destined to pack a punch once it goes live – globally and locally.
+And that is why we want to help Jessica out (and all the rest of you in a similar position of course).
+In fact, so much so that we have put together a comprehensive 30+ pages guide that will provide you with a step-by-step framework for planning a global social media strategy that is destined to pack a punch once it goes live – globally and locally.
 It can be downloaded for free here.

 Without full support and participation from those holding the purse strings, your enthusiasm for expanding the company’s social footprint will only take you so far.